 In a previous blog, I wrote about DraftSight and the PDF Underlay function, what it was and how to use it.
-This blog continues on from there and talks about the PDF Import Pluging for DraftSight 2017.
+This blog continues on from there and talks about the PDF Import Plugin for DraftSight Professional 2018.
 The PDF Import Plugin by Graebert is available from the Graebert Market for DraftSight.
 It’s not free, but there is a 30 Day trial available which should give you ample time to evaluate the software.

 PDF files are ubiquitous in the CAD world.
 It seems to be the format of choice for sending drawings to contractors and clients alike.
 Why are PDFs liked so much?
 It’s simple really, they cannot be edited.
 Well… Actually they can be edited, and that’s the whole point of the plugin.
 The plugin converts Vector PDF files (files created from withing DraftSight and other CAD packages) to editable entities within DraftSight.

-So once you have downloaded and installed the plugin, you will find it in the Insert Tab.
-Click on the PDFIMPORT button.
+So once you have downloaded and installed the plugin, you will find it on the Insert Tab.
+Just click on the PDFIMPORT button.
 Alternatively, you can also enter PDFIMPORT on the command line.

 Regardless of how you enter the command, the PDF Import dialogue box will appear.
 Next, click on Browse and select the PDF you would like to import.

 Once you have selected your PDF file, you will be given the option to select the pages you want to import.
 As you can see, you can specify the insertion point and scale now or at a later stage.
 I generally specify the scale of the drawing and leave the insertion point till later.
 After you click on OK, the plugin inserts the converted PDF into your drawing as a block.
 If you are happy with the scale and location of the block, explode it and you will be able to edit the entities.